Found a baby bird out of a nest?

 Nestlings are baby birds that have no feathers, or only a few.
-Nestlings won't survive long outside the protection of the nest and where possible nestlings should be re-nested and left in the wild, as birds take far better care of their babies than humans can.
+Nestlings won't survive long outside the protection of the nest and where possible nestlings should be re-nested and left in the wild.

 Fledglings have all or most of their feathers and leave the nest just before they can fly, so it's normal to see them on the ground.
 Keep pets away, leave the fledgling alone and monitor, as the parents are usually nearby and feeding the bird.